 Many of our clients want to know when the trustee will come to their home to look over their property.
-Debtors filing a chapter 7 bankruptcy are anticipating the trustee coming into their homes to determine what property will be sold during the course of their case.
+Debtors filing a chapter 7 bankruptcy are anticipating the trustee walking through their homes to determine what property will be sold during the course of their case.
 Our clients are relieved to know that the Kansas City trustees do not come into debtors’ homes as a general rule.

 Debtors are required to list all their assets, so if there is a valuable piece of artwork, the piece must be listed in your schedules filed with the court.
 Debtors sign their Petition, Schedules, and Statement of Financial Affairs under penalty of perjury; this is not to scare debtors but to ensure all documents are truthfully filed.

-If you have valuable non-exempt property, it is important to speak with a Kansas bankruptcy attorney to determine your options.
+If you have valuable non-exempt property, it is important to speak with a Kansas City bankruptcy attorney to determine your options.